 Each federated IoT platform is connected to the pilot platform through a federation adapter as described in Section 9.1.
+FAs allow for a non-intrusive way to leverage on existing (legacy) IoT platforms.

 The key benefits for the FSC pilot from using the Framework components include: